khaimed/MyOfficial-Portfolio/README.md

 Describe how others can contribute to your project.
 Include guidelines for code style and pull requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code as per the terms of the license.